TriNetCo/pax-imperia-web/docs/architectural_diagrams.md

 ##### System Domain Model:

 [This](system_model.md). is just a glimps of the Domain Model associated with Systems, so includes all the 3D/ Space stuff, but not the mundane User/ research/ etc stuff.

+##### Graphics Pipeline Diagram:

+This section describes how a planet is rendered in orbit around it's sun.

+###### SpaceViewWidget

+At the top-most level, `SpaceViewWidget` will setup a camera and stuff via a call to `beginGame`.
+Once that setup is dealt with, `spaceViewWidget.draw()` will be called 60 times per second via the `requestAnimationFrame` API.
+This renders to a canvas element at 60fps.

+###### SpaceViewAnimator

+`spaceViewWidget.draw()` is just a call to `SpaceViewAnimator.drawLoop()`.  `SpaceViewAnimator` has access to the system data and will iterate over all space entities, calling their respective update functions, one being `Planet#update()`.

+###### Entity - Planet

+We're now on the final stop of the Graphics Pipeline journey.
+Planet objects enherit from the `Entity` class.
+When `Planet#update()` is called, the position of the planet will be updated to account for the game time.
+Orbits follow a simple calculation that is completely deterministic and so two clients need only know the initical configuration and the current time to draw the planets in a synchronized manor.